 - Dig up the rhizomes leaves overnight to dry out.

-- Fill a container with peat moss and leave your plants in a warm, slightly sunny spot.
+- Fill a container with coconut coir and leave your plants in a warm, slightly sunny spot.

 Alternatively, keep your plants in a pot or container even in the garden, so they can be moved when the winter chill sets in.
 If growing indoors, fertilise your Elephant ear plant only in the summertime.